KyleKing/recipes/docs/poultry/enchiladas.md

 - Bake the chicken (if not already cooked)
 - Preheat the oven to 375F
-- Roll the cooked chicken, cheese, beans, and other vegetables with the flap side down, then pour enchilada sauce over top
+- Roll the cooked chicken, cheese, beans, and other vegetables into burritos.
+Place flap side down and then pour enchilada sauce over top
 - Bake for 25 minutes

 ### Vegetarian